Redundant multi format data acquisition

 The ability to connect different CAPS instances simplifies sharing of data.
 One protocol and one implementation is used for the sensor-to-center and center-to-center communication.
 In the same way multiple CAPS instances may be operated in one data center on different hardware to create backups, establish redundancy or balance the server load.

-CAPS ships with a read-only web interface which provides server statistics and which lists the available data streams.
+CAPS ships with a read-only web interface which lists the available data streams, shows waveforms and allows downloading which provides server statistics in separate perspectives.

-CAPS is developed as a standard SeisComP3 application.
-It uses the SeisComP3 infrastructure for startup and configuration.
+CAPS is developed as a standard SeisComP application.
+It uses the SeisComP infrastructure for startup and configuration.
 A GUI application simplifies the setup and configuration tasks.
 In addition we offer a full featured web based configuration interface allowing you to control your installation from anywhere using any device running a web browser.
-Plugins